rehosting/dwarffi/README.md

 Read more about `dwarf2json` and ISF in the [dwarf2json README](https://github.com/volatilityfoundation/dwarf2json).

 For Windows ISF context, see [Volatility3](https://github.com/volatilityfoundation/volatility3/).

 You can also find many symbol tables in ISF format on [Volatility3's symbols repository](https://github.com/volatilityfoundation/volatility3/tree/develop?tab=readme-ov-file#symbol-tables).

+This project builds on a tremendous amount of prior work in the volatility community and takes inspiration from projects like `ctypes`, `cffi`, `pyelftools`, and `volatility3`'s symbol handling.
+The core innovation is the seamless integration of ISF as a first-class type system in Python, with powerful features for live memory access and dynamic type generation.

 ---